fordkashif/DisasterRecoveryInventoryManagementSystem/replit.md

 ### Session Management
 Utilizes Flask's built-in session handling with a secret key from environment variables.

+### Status Consistency and Data Migration
+The Needs List workflow uses 9 official statuses: Draft, Submitted, Fulfilment Prepared, Awaiting Approval, Approved, Dispatched, Received, Completed, Rejected.
+These are consistently displayed across all user interfaces (Agency Hub, Logistics Officer, Logistics Manager, Admin).
+A centralized NeedsListStatus enum should be implemented in future to prevent status string inconsistencies.
+Note: "Under Review" belongs to DistributionPackage, not NeedsList.
+Legacy "Fulfilled" status has been replaced with "Completed" in all queries and templates.
+If existing database records contain "Fulfilled" status, run the migration script: `python migrate_fulfilled_to_completed.py`

 ## External Dependencies

 ### Core Framework Dependencies